-We serve a diversified and loyal base of customers, depending on the different types of services provided by us, our customers include (i) enterprise customers for our hosting services, spanning many different industries and ranging from internet companies to government entities, from blue-chip enterprises to small- to mid-sized enterprises and (ii) enterprise and individual customers that signed for the Windows Azure and Office 365 services.
+We serve a diversified and loyal base of customers, depending on the different types of services provided by us, our customers include (i) enterprise customers for our hosting and related services, spanning many different industries and ranging from internet companies to government entities, from blue-chip enterprises to small- to mid-sized enterprises and (ii) individual customers that signed for the Windows Azure and Office 365 services.

-Given the breadth of our customer base, the largest single customer accounted for less than 5% of our total net revenues in any of the past three years.
-Revenue from our top five customers accounted for less than 15% of our total net revenues in 2017.
+Given the breadth of our customer base, the single largest customer accounted for less than 12% of our total net revenues in any of the past three years.
+Revenue from our top five customers accounted for approximately 21% of our total net revenues in 2018.

-As of December 31, 2017, we had nearly 5,000 enterprise customers for our hosting and related services, among which 31 were local subsidiaries of a telecommunication carrier in China.
+As of December 31, 2018, we had over 5,000 enterprise customers for our hosting and related services, among which 22 were local subsidiaries of a telecommunication carrier in China.
 Because we negotiate with, maintain and support each of these entities of telecommunication carriers as a separate customer due to the fact that each of them has a separate decision-making authority and services procurement budget, we count each of them as a separate customer.
-None of these telecommunication carrier customers on a stand-alone basis contributed more than 2% of our revenues in any given year but in the aggregate, they contributed 6%, 4% and 2% of our total revenues, respectively, in 2015, 2016 and 2017.
+None of these telecommunication carrier customers on a stand-alone basis contributed more than 3% of our revenues in any given year but in the aggregate, they contributed 4%, 2% and 4% of our total revenues, respectively, in 2016, 2017 and 2018, respectively.

 We have a loyal customer base, as evidenced by our low churn rate.
-Our average monthly hosting churn rate, based on our core IDC business, was 0.2%, 0.7% and 0.5% in 2015, 2016 and 2017, respectively.
-Our average monthly recurring revenue from our top 20 customers were RMB66.0 million, RMB74.8 million and RMB96.4 million (US\$14.8 million) in 2015, 2016 and 2017, respectively.
+Our average monthly hosting churn rate, based on our core IDC business, was 0.7%, 0.5% and 0.3% in 2016, 2017 and 2018, respectively.
+Our average monthly recurring revenue from our top 20 customers were RMB74.8 million, RMB96.4 million and RMB105.9 million (US\$15.4 million) in 2016, 2017 and 2018, respectively.